Kiribati: Economy

 Kiribati has few natural resources.
 Commercially viable phosphate deposits on Banaba were exhausted at the time of independence.
 Copra and fish now represent the bulk of production and exports.
 Kiribati has the lowest GDP of any sovereign state in Oceania, and is considered one of the least developed countries in the world.

-In one form or another, Kiribati gets a large portion of its income from abroad.
+Kiribati gets a large portion of its income from abroad.
 Examples include fishing licences, development assistance, workers' remittances, especially the seafarers issued from Marine Training Centre, and a few tourists.
-Given Kiribati's limited domestic production ability, it must import nearly all of its essential foodstuffs and manufactured items; it depends on these external sources of income for financing.
+Given Kiribati's limited domestic production capacity, the country imports most manufactured goods and many essential foodstuffs, and relies on external sources of income to finance these imports.

 The economy of Kiribati benefits from international development assistance programs.
 The multilateral donors providing development assistance in 2009 were the European Union (A$9 million), the United Nations Development Programme (A$3.7 million), UNICEF, and the World Health Organization (A$100,000).
 The bilateral donors providing development assistance in 2009 were Australia (A$11 million), Japan (A$2 million), New Zealand (A$6.6 million), Taiwan (A$10.6 million), and other donors providing A$16.2 million, including technical assistance grants from the Asian Development Bank.

 The major donors in 2010/2011 were Australia (A$15 million), Taiwan (A$11 million); New Zealand (A$6 million), the World Bank (A$4 million) and the Asian Development Bank.

 In 1956, Gilbert and Ellice Islands established a sovereign wealth fund to act as a store of wealth for the country's earnings from phosphate mining.

 In 2008, the Revenue Equalization Reserve Fund was valued at US$400 million.
 The RERF assets declined from A$637 million (420% of GDP) in 2007 to A$570.5 million (350% of GDP) in 2009 as the result of the 2008 financial crisis and exposure to failed Icelandic banks.
-In addition, draw-downs were made by the government of Kiribati to finance budgetary shortfalls during this period.
+In addition, drawdowns were made by the government of Kiribati to finance budgetary shortfalls during this period.

-In May 2011, the IMF country report assessment of the economy of Kiribati is that "After two years of contraction, the economy recovered in the second half of 2010 and inflation pressure dissipated.
+In May 2011, an IMF country report found that, "After two years of contraction, the economy recovered in the second half of 2010 and inflation pressure dissipated.
 It is estimated to have grown by 1.75% for the year.
 Despite a weather-related drop in copra production, private sector activity appears to have picked up, especially in retail.
 Tourist arrivals rebounded by 20% compared to 2009, although from a very low base.

 Despite the rise in world food and fuel prices, inflation has bounced from 2008 crisis-highs into negative territory, reflecting the strong appreciation of the Australian dollar, which is used as the domestic currency, and a decline in the world price of rice.
 Credit growth in the overall economy declined in 2009 as economic activity stalled.
 But it started to pick up in the second half of 2010 as the recovery gained traction".

-A major Australian bank, ANZ, maintains a presence on Kiribati with a number of branches and ATM units.
+A major Australian bank, ANZ, maintains a presence in Kiribati with a number of branches and ATM units.